Business insights and impact on the UK economy: 5 December 2024

 Access to microdata

-You can access the microdata for Waves 1 to 117 of the Business Insights and Conditions Survey (BICS) through the Secure Research Service (SRS).
+You can access the microdata for Waves 1 to 120 of the BICS through the Secure Research Service (SRS).
 The BICS microdata for each wave are released on a rolling basis in the week following the publication of each wave.
 The microdata are made confidential and do not disclose information on any specific business.

 Only researchers accredited under the Digital Economy Act, as explained on the UK Statistics Authority website are able to access data in the SRS.
 You can apply for accreditation through the Research Accreditation Service (RAS).
 You need to have relevant academic or work experience and must successfully attend and complete the assessed Safe Researcher Training.